 Business owners know that even if they’re likely going to prevail, defending the suit can be costly.
 If you haven’t formed an LLC or other business entity, your family’s money and property can be seized if you lose.
 Providing you keep all business affairs separate from your personal finances, only the value of your business is at risk.

-Registering your business is cheap and easy.
+Registering your business is easy, read our guide on cheap llc formation.
 Like sales tax, business registration is done at the state level and because of that, the rules surrounding registration aren’t uniform across state lines.

 Go to your Secretary of State’s website to start the process.
 Alternatively, a tax attorney or online business registration service can help you.